maarcusvinicius/Event-Platform/README.md

 ## 🎡 Functionalities

-- Access to online course classes.
+- Access to online course classes

-- Authentication of users on the platform.
+- Authentication of users on the platform

-- Selection of videos and lecture themes.
+- Selection of videos and lecture themes

-- View course descriptions and release dates.
+- View course descriptions and release dates

-- Assignment of teachers for each class and manipulation of objects with Hygraph.
+- Assignment of teachers for each class and manipulation of objects with Hygraph

 <br />